File Formats

 format for saving memory at the expense of image quality.
 DXT2..DXT5 textures

-contain an alpha channel and are treated as translucent by the engine.
+contain an alpha channel and are treated as transparent by the engine

 Due